VIRTUAL WINDOWS! FURTHER COMPUTER ADVENTURES

 My existing system, working well but with some drawbacks

 I have one older HP Envy laptop still running Windows 11, in the studio for art work.
 I have some ancient software that won’t run on Linux, which is now the operating system on my other two laptops.
-Linux has a feature called Wine which acts as a pl0tform for running Windows programs but in my experience it doesn’t work that well, and my desktop publisher (Serif PagePlus) won’t install at all.
+Linux has a feature called Wine which acts as a platform for running Windows programs but in my experience it doesn’t work that well, and my desktop publisher (Serif PagePlus) won’t install at all.
 This is an essential program for the various things that I do because I have a lot of templates that I regularly use, and it is an absolutely first-class desktop publisher.
 I have not found anything else half as good.
 It is intuitive and very user-friendly with lots of features like being able to export as pdf, and editing pdfs too.
 All the text and pictures are in frames that can be resized and moved around at will.

 My main laptop is an HP Z-Book which I bought at the end of last year, with great specs for video editing etc. I had a terrible job trying to install Linux on it and eventually resorted to calling in an expert – a simply delightful local man called Richard who spent literally six hours getting it sorted for me.
-Apparently HPs are notoriously difficult to set up, especially if they have Nvidia graphics drivers which mine does, but he got there eventually and I have been enjoying using Linux Zorin OS on it for a while now.
+Apparently HPs are notoriously difficult to set up, especially if they have Nvidia GPU which mine does, but he got there eventually and I have been enjoying using Linux Zorin OS on it for a while now.
 I also bought two second-hand Lenovo ThinkPads from Ebay, one for myself and one for my hubby, after interminable hours of struggle trying to install Linux on one of his Acer laptops (my cast-off) – on the Zorin forum I had such expert help but in the end we had to admit defeat as it seemed that Acer had made some sort of a deal with Microsoft that only Windows could run on their machines.
 My ThinkPad is now my office computer and running very well.
 It doesn’t have very high specs and not a huge amount of storage but it is perfect for the usual office stuff.

 Virtual machines (VMs)

 I have been aware of these since my Linux adventure began, but I was too scared and too ignorant to do anything about it until now.
-I am still all at sea with the jargon and continually ask Zorin Forum members to speak in kindergarten, non-joined-up language when they are trying to help me!!
+I am still all at sea with the jargon and continually ask Zorin Linux OS Forum members to speak in kindergarten, non-joined-up language when they are trying to help me!!
 There is a tendency amongst tech experts, in my opinion, to assume knowledge, and I have to remind them that at this stage I am an ignoramus and need hand-holding and plain English!
 It’s all very well them saying “do this or that,” but if they don’t tell you exactly HOW to do it, it’s a problem!

 Installation